Lonzak/unittest-utilities/README.md

 unittest-utilities
 ===============================
-# Automated junit tests for DTO, Entity, JavaBeans style classes to increase test coverage
+# Automated junit tests for Pojos, DTO, Entity, JavaBeans style classes to increase test coverage

 The following things are tested:
 --------------------------------